Black Friday is here! Get up to 30% off on Devart products!

 Being a declarative language, SQL provides little to no control over how inputs are dealt with.
 CASE expressions add much-needed flexibility to SQL queries and are crucial to master and use correctly.

 That's where SQL Complete hits the stage.
-Its advanced autocompletion capabilities allow writing the most complex CASE expressions quickly.
+Its advanced autocompletion capabilities allow writing the most complex T-SQL CASE expressions quickly.
 In-built code snippets for CASE statements save your energy, highlighting pairs of matching keywords and quick navigation between them help minimize coding time as SQL CASE expressions can be long enough and combing through them is not an easy task.

 SQL Complete also boasts a robust formatter that allows making code with CASE statements more readable and can help enforce common coding standards to a team or organization.